Mortgage Interest Tax Deduction: What You Need to Know

 Where the traditional second mortgage gives the homeowner money in one lump sum, the home equity line of credit (HELOC) allows homeowners to use the equity in their home like a giant credit card.
 The lender allows the homeowner to borrow -- at will -- against the equity in the home, and charges interest only on the portion of the equity borrowed against.
 Therefore, your interest deductions for a home equity line of credit depend on whether you borrow against the equity during that year.

+Changes to the mortgage interest deduction and property tax deductions may not be all that impactful to you.
 According to Fortune.com, non-metropolitan areas make it generally easy to buy a home with a mortgage of less than $500,000 and continue to reap the tax benefits of using the mortgage interest deduction.
 But if you’re looking in expensive metropolitan areas ranging from Austin to Boston and all big cities in between, finding a home under $500,000 may be difficult.